Environmental Science 102

 Water will deposit on the ice faster than it will sublimate.

-Water evaporates off droplets providing water for ice growth.
+Water evaporates from droplets providing water for ice growth.

 Warm clouds - clouds located below the freezing level